SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/searchengine/se-select.md

 ---
+title: search_engine_select
-title: Building a query
+description: Building a query
-uid: search_engine_select
-SortOrder: 30
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# Building a query

 ## Select from